Red Flags for Fraud in the Workplace

 - Pressure to live beyond your means

-- Substance use disorder or a gambling problem
+- Substance use or gambling problem

 Examples of Rationalization